 The good news is that there are things we can learn and practice that will help us strengthen our ability to feel emotions, use them to reflect on our situation wisely, and respond in ways that can actually help improve our circumstances.
 These skills include:

 When emotional reactions are so intense that we become overwhelmed or “flooded,” it’s necessary to put some healthy distance between ourselves and them.
 Focusing outward on our immediate environment can help us achieve this.
 For example, shift your focus to noticing and mentally labeling everything you see around you, and try to note as much detail as possible.
 This is particularly effective for those who experience panic attacks.

-It’s important to be intentional about using journaling to move through the pain, ask yourself questions, and be gentle/non-judgmental yet honest with yourself.
-This can be really challenging if you’re struggling to understand your feelings/have limited insight, or if the problem is very serious or complex.
-Perhaps you really need a trustworthy, objective individual who will meet you where you’re at, really listen to you, and help you sort through everything.
+It’s important to be intentional about using journaling to move through the pain.
+Ask yourself questions and remember to be gentle/non-judgmental, yet honest with yourself.
+This can be really challenging if you’re struggling to understand your feelings/have limited insight.
+This can be especially true if the problem is very serious or complex.
+Perhaps you really need a trustworthy and objective individual who will meet you where you’re at, really listen to you, and help you sort through everything.
 Some of life’s problems really are too big for us to try to manage on our own.
 Friends and family members can be great sources of support and counsel.
 (Sometimes they get caught up in the drama, have trouble staying objective, or give you bad advice.)